devjudge/react-16.9-yarn-in-docker/README.md

     2. Run the following commands in the terminal/command line to build the app:
         - yarn
         - yarn run build
-    3. Please make sure that your build is working successfully.
+    3. Please make sure that your project is built successfully.